 Working together for a world free from leprosy

-Founded in 1966, ILEP is a Federation of 14 international non-governmental organisations.
+Founded in 1966, ILEP is a Federation of 14 international non-governmental organisations united to create a world free of leprosy.

 Together we are stopping transmission of leprosy.
 Every two minutes one more person is diagnosed and starts treatment for leprosy.